Raziel7893/scripts/backups/README.md

 Make sure both scripts (gameserver-backup.py and backupFiles.py) are in the same folder Then just exchange basePath and the files to backup in the middle.

+Then you can run the script via any timesceduler you want.
+The script should be platform independent, so cron should be possible too.
+But i did not test that yet, so please let me know, if there is any issue or improvement to be done.

+### Windows TaskSceduler
-Then you can run it with the WindowsTaskSceduler with following settings:
+You can setup the script via Windows TaskSceduler with following settings:

 Notes:
 - My Server runs with a user constantly logged in (because of programs that need a user-session), so my scedule runs under "Run only when user is logged on".